turingschool-examples/task_manager_rails/README.md

 ## Getting Configured

 Before creating our new Task Manager app, let's make sure we are all on the same version of Rails.
-For this tutorial, you will want to be running Rails 5.1.x.
+For this tutorial, you will want to be running Rails 5.2.4.3.
 To check which version of rails you have installed, run `$ rails -v`.
-If you see any version other than 5.1.x, you will need to follow [these instructions](./rails_uninstall.md) to get the correct version installed.
+If you see any version other than 5.2.4.3, you will need to follow [these instructions](./rails_uninstall.md) to get the correct version installed.

 After confirming that you are running the correct version of rails, we are ready to get started!

 To create your rails app, navigate to your 2module directory and run the following command:

-`$ rails new task_manager -T -d="postgresql"`
+`$ rails new task_manager -T -d="postgresql" --skip-spring --skip-turbolinks`

 Let's break down this command to better understand what is happening.  `rails new` is the command to create a new Rails app - this will create *a lot* of directories and files; we will explore this file structure in a moment.  `task_manager` is going to be the name of the directory in which our Rails app lives and is, essentially, the name of our application. `-T` tells Rails that we are not going to use its default testing suite.
 During the module, we will be using a new testing framework, RSpec, and will save that for class time. `-d="postgresql"` tells Rails that we will be using a postgresql database; Rails can handle many different databases, but this is the one we will be using in Mod2.